 You signature below confirms that I have explained treatment alternatives and the risks of opiate medications to you.
 You are satisfied with that explanation and desire no further information.

-You must sign this document indicating your consent to the use of opiate medications in treating your pain prior to starting treatment.
+se of opiate medications in treating your pain prior to starting

+Date:

+Date: